sashwattanay/ML-SVM-regression/README.md

 # Predicting California Housing Prices Using Support Vector Regression

 ## Overview
 This project focuses on predicting **median house values** in California districts using **Support Vector Regression (SVR)**.
 The dataset used is the **California Housing dataset**, which provides a rich set of features collected from the 1990 U.S. census.
-The goal is to train a robust regression model using SVR with carefully tuned hyperparameters to achieve high predictive performance.
+The goal is to train a robust regression model using SVR with carefully tuned hyperparameters to achieve predictive performance.

 This project demonstrates key machine learning techniques, including data preprocessing, hyperparameter tuning, model evaluation, and performance interpretation.